MMMZZZZ/WiFi-SD-Adapter/README.md

 ## License

+This project uses third-party libraries for parts and footprints (all located in the [Mouser-Parts](/Mouser-Parts) folder) to which the following licensing information may not apply.

 Copyright Max Zuidberg 2023.

 This source describes Open Hardware and is licensed under the CERN-OHL-W v2 or later.